We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-According to Dinnerly’s website, the pricing starts from $4.69 per adult-sized meal serving, which a person pays if they sign up for six meals a week for a family.
+According to Dinnerly’s website, the pricing starts from $4.99 per adult-sized meal serving, which applies to plans including six meals a week for a family.
 Ordering fewer meals or meals for two people increases the cost per serving.

-People can find several meals on Dinnerly’s menu section.
+People can find a wide range of meals on Dinnerly’s menu section.
 Below are some examples, along with the nutritional values.

 - beef strips